-Ultimate realisation of principal balances depends on the performance of the ABPAH underlying trading group and the ability of the UK-wide ports and transport operation to generate cash flows.
+Ultimate redemption of the Preference shares redeemable in 2027, and the repayment of the intercompany loans from the fellow group undertaking due in 2028, depends on the performance of the ABPA Holdings Limited underlying trading group and the ability of the UK-wide ports and transport operations to generate cash flows.

-Further attention is drawn to the company's and wider group's approach to risk, which is set out in the company's strategic report.
+Further attention is drawn to the company's and wider group's approach to risk and capital management, which is set out in the company's strategic report.

-10. Group payables - current
+12. Group payables - current

+2020 2019

-2020 £m 2019 £m
+£m £m

-Amounts due to subsidiary undertaking - 28.2
+Amounts due to subsidiary undertaking - 128.6

-Total group payables - current - 28.2
+Total group payables - current - 128.6

-During the year, as part of a restructure of intercompany balances amounts due to subsidiary undertaking in respect of ABP Acquisitions UK Limited, were rolled up into the accrued interest on intercompany loans.
-Further details on amounts due to subsidiary undertaking are disclosed in note 13.
+Amounts due to subsidiary undertaking are in respect of ABP Acquisitions UK Limited.
+The balance owed primarily relates to amounts charged for group tax relief in prior periods, together with rolled up accrued interest and is repayable on demand.
+Further details on the amounts due to subsidiary undertakings are disclosed in note 15.